DesyncTheThird/corne-keymap/readme.md

 - Common symbols and punctuation accessible through combos with many duplicated on both sides; combos trigger through most layers.
 - Repeat key on right thumb, magic key on left thumb.
 - Home block mods on main layer (toggle-able).
+- Control key overrides for easier left-hand only use; overrides disabled on home block mods.
 - Symbol layer optimised for (La)TeX editing, with brackets and many common strings as inward rolls, e.g.; `[]`, `()`, `{}`, `^{}`, `_{}`, `!()`, `<-`, `<=`, `->`, `>=`, `|->`, `:-`, `&=`, etc. (Intended to be used with snippet extensions.)
 Backslash also on main thumb key on this layer.
 - Brackets duplicated on Edit layer for easier access.
 - Program layer optimised for c programming, with comparison operators as inward rolls, logical/bitwise operators symbols closely grouped on index finger, etc.